frconor-ebook/meditations/_posts/2025-09-09-self-love-the-enemy.md

 You want the conversion of my heart.
 You want the complete surrender of my heart, so that we make God the only goal of our desires and wishes, that we may truly love Him with our whole strength.

-Love the Lord our God "with our whole mind and our whole strength and our whole being" (Mark 12:30).
+Love the Lord Our God "with our whole mind and our whole strength and our whole being" (Mark 12:30).
 And everything else only for love of Him.

-Souls, Lord, apostolic souls---they are for you, they are for your glory!"
+"Souls, Lord, apostolic souls---they are for you, they are for your glory!"
 (J. Escrivá, *The* *Way*, Point 804) and therefore I am willing to do anything.
 Anything!

 I am available to go anywhere.
 You can ask anything of me.
 I am ready to give you a blank check because this is what I want in my life: this great reality of bringing forward your work in the world.

-God in His love is so immeasurably jealous that He cannot endure the least trace of self-love in our hearts.
+"God in His love is so immeasurably jealous that He cannot endure the least trace of self-love in our hearts."
 He is a jealous lover.
 He wants all our love.

-He insists on nothing less than the complete annihilation of self.
+"He insists on nothing less than the complete annihilation of self" (Baur, *ibid*.).

 "Leave the dead to bury the dead" (Luke 9:60).

 "Go, sell all that you have.
 Give to the poor.
 Come, follow me.
-Then you will have treasure in heaven" (cf. Matt.
+Then you will have treasure in heaven" (*cf*.
+Matt.
 19:21).

 Lord, may you work on my soul, on my improvement, on my sanctity.
 May I be ready to give you everything!